Erforsche mich, Gott, und erfahre mein Herz, BWV 136: 1

 The opening chorus expands on a psalm verse, "Erforsche mich, Gott, und erfahre mein Herz" (Examine me, God, and discover my heart).
-The music in the style of a Gigue expresses confidence facing the examination.
+The music in the style of a gigue expresses confidence facing the examination.
 In 1739 it was characterized by Johann Mattheson as "somewhat like the rapid arrow of a stream" ("etwa wie der glattfortschiessende Strom-Pfeil eines Bachs").
-The movement is structures in two parts (A and A'), with choral fugues on the same themes, both presenting the complete text.
+The movement is structured in two parts (A and A′), with choral fugues on the same themes, both presenting the complete text.
 An extended instrumental ritornello, dominated by the horn, is heard before, between and after the choral sections.
 The first fugue is preceded by a choral Devise (statement).
 Throughout the movement the two oboes never play independently but double the violins in the ritornelli and the soprano in the vocal sections.
 The virtuoso horn parts may have been intended for the exceptional Gottfried Reiche.

-Bach used the same material as in this movement later in the "Cum Sancto Spiritu" of his Missa in A major.
+Bach reused the same material later in the "Cum Sancto Spiritu" of his Missa in A major.